A Night at the Garden (Oscar Nominee)

 Are You Volleyball?!

-A group of Arabian spoken asylum seekers arrive to an English spoken country border and can’t keep going.
-They conflict with border soldiers everyday till a deaf-mute baby becomes a catalyst for better communication between two groups.
+A group of asylum seekers at the border of an English-speaking county conflict with soldiers daily until a deaf-mute child becomes a catalyst for better communication between the groups.

 Charlie Phillips/United Kingdom/Documentary/26:30